Nevenall/ghosting-the-edge/docs/typography guidelines.markdown

 ## Stunts

 Stunts have 2 parts, a name and a mechanic.
-The name is bold title-case and set off from the desciption with an unspaced en-dash.
+The name is bold title-case and set off from the desciption with an unspaced em-dash.

 ## Fate Actions Names